[USN-1302-1] Linux kernel (OMAP4) vulnerabilities

 The problem can be corrected by updating your system to the following

-After a standard system update you need to restart Thunderbird to make all
+After a standard system update you need to reboot your computer to make

 -------------- next part --------------